 Mod developer of older games.
-These include: Ground Control II, Sins of a Solar Empire (Rebellion), Freelancer, FreeSpace 2 (SCP), Allegiance, Rome: Total War, Independence War 2, and some little stuff here and there.
-Currently only the GC2 mod is available.
+These include: Ground Control II, Sins of a Solar Empire (Rebellion), Freelancer, FreeSpace 2 (SCP), Allegiance, Independence War 2, and some little stuff here and there.
+So far I've only made a release for GC2.

 Posted by Flamecurse on Mar 10th, 2014

 While I do enjoy modding games (especially ones with intuitive code and good debugging tools; Sins of a Solar Empire tops the list out of all the ones I've worked with) I have always kept my distance from the programming aspect of things.
 I've gleaned enough over the years to have a broad idea of how the inner workings of many games function, but have never had any desire to modify or replicate it.